-An object of class TestResults.
+If fstat.only=FALSE, then an object of class TestResults is returned.
 This is essentially a numeric matrix with elements -1, 0 or 1 depending on whether each t-statistic is classified as significantly negative, not significant or significantly positive respectively.

-FStat produces a numeric vector of F-statistics with attributes df1 and df2 giving the corresponding degrees of freedom.
+If fstat.only=TRUE, then a numeric vector of F-statistics is returned with attributes df1 and df2 giving the corresponding degrees of freedom.